Between the Spark and the Burn

-Between the Spark and the Burn is a young adult Gothic / horror novel written by April Genevieve Tucholke and published on August 14, 2014 by Dial Books for Young Readers, an imprint of Penguin Books.
+Between the Spark and the Burn is a young adult gothic horror novel written by American author April Genevieve Tucholke and published on August 14, 2014 by Dial Books for Young Readers, an imprint of Penguin Books.
 It is a sequel to Between the Devil and the Deep Blue Sea, which was published in 2013.

 Plot

-Last summer the Redding brothers - crooked-smiling liar River, laughing, hot-tempered Neely; and mad, knife-wielding Brodie - descended upon Violet White's dreamy seaside town, bringing chaos.
+Last summer the Redding brothers – crooked-smiling liar River; laughing, hot-tempered Neely; and mad, knife-wielding Brodie – descended upon Violet White's (Vi's) dreamy seaside town, bringing chaos.